Enhancing Early Detection and Localization of Gravitational Waves via Eccentricity-Induced Higher Harmonic Modes with 2G Detector Networks: Methodology

 where $\tilde{h}_\ell(f)$ represents the $\ell$-th harmonic, which has a frequency $\ell$ times the orbital frequency $F$.
-The detailed definitions and expressions in $\tilde{h}_{\ell}(f)$ can be found in~\citep{Yunes:2009yz, Huerta:2014eca}.
-The eccentric waveforms are then generated using {\sc PyCBC}~\citep{alex_nitz_2022_6912865}.
-When $e_0 = 0$, only the $\ell=2$ mode is present in the waveform described by Eq.~\ref{eq:hf}, reducing it to the TaylorF2 waveform model.
+The detailed definitions and expressions in $\tilde{h}_{\ell}(f)$ can be found in~\cite{Yunes:2009yz, Huerta:2014eca}.
+The eccentric waveforms are then generated using {\sc PyCBC}~\cite{alex_nitz_2022_6912865}.
+When $e_0 = 0$, only the $\ell=2$ mode is present in the waveform, reducing it to the TaylorF2 waveform model.
 In contrast, for eccentric cases, additional subdominant higher modes also contribute to the waveform.

 Since the higher modes (e.g., $\ell=10$) can remain in-band (assuming an initial frequency of 10 Hz) for approximately 20 hours before merger, we account for the Earth’s rotational effect throughout this paper.
 Consequently, the time- (and hence frequency-) dependent beam pattern functions $F_{+,\times}$ of the detector for different higher modes must be calculated separately.
 We modify {\sc LALSuite} to extract each harmonic's polarization $\tilde{h}_{\ell +,\times}(f)$ individually.
-The positions and orientations of the arms for the 2G detector network HLVKI are detailed in Table I of~\citep{Pan:2019anf}.
+The positions and orientations of the arms for the 2G detector network HLVKI are detailed in Table I of~\cite{Pan:2019anf}.
 The time-dependent $F_{+,\times}(t)$ are constructed using a geocentric coordinate system.
-For the eccentric cases, we follow~\citep{Yunes:2009yz} to numerically solve the phase evolution of the eccentric orbits and obtain $t(f_{\rm ref})$, with the reference frequency corresponding to that of the dominant $\ell=2$ mode.
+For the eccentric cases, we follow~\cite{Yunes:2009yz} (see equation (4.24)) to numerically solve the phase evolution of the eccentric orbits and obtain $t(f_{\rm ref})$, with the reference frequency corresponding to that of the dominant $\ell=2$ mode.
 We then derive the frequency-dependent $F_{+,\times}(f_{\rm ref})$ based on the reference frequency and for each $\ell$-th mode, the corresponding $F_{+,\times}(f)$ is given by $F_{+,\times}(2f/\ell)$.
+After applying the corresponding antenna pattern function to each mode, the final waveform is obtained by summing all the modes.